• Nov 21, 2025

 • What is Enhanced Due Diligence (EDD) in KYB?

 EDD is a deeper level of verification for high-risk businesses.
-It requires additional checks such as enhanced background screening, financial audits, and continuous monitoring.
+It requires additional assessment that may include: enhanced background screening, source of funds/source of wealth, financial audits, continuous monitoring, senior management approval.

 • How often should KYB checks be updated?